sakloui/jorban-martysmods.github.io/docs/reshade-guides/manual-reshade-installs.md

    ![Copying Shaders and Textures Folders](../images/manual-reshade-installs/c_and_paste_shaders_and_textures_folder.png)

-      If Windows is warning you of files already existing in that location with the names, simply click `Replace the files in the destination`.
+      If Windows is warning you of files already existing in that location with the names, simply click "Replace the files in the destination."

       ![Merge or Replace Files Prompt](../images/manual-reshade-installs/windows_replace_prompt.png)